Skip to main content

 §Examples

-The preferred way to create values is through constants and the Bounded::new family of constructors, as they trigger a build error if the type invariants cannot be withheld.
+The preferred way to create values is through constants and the Bounded::new family of constructors, as they trigger a build error if the type invariants cannot be upheld.

 use kernel::num::Bounded;